hazeedhrshd/Capital-Bikeshare-EDA/README.md

 ## Data

-The Capital Bikeshare dataset used for this EDA can be obtained from [Capital Bikeshare's official website](https://www.capitalbikeshare.com/system-data).
 The dataset includes the following information:

 - **datetime**: Datetime of each record.
 - **season**: season encoded as a number.